 Legendary Planeswalker â Gideon

-0: Until end of turn, Gideon Jura becomes a 6/6 Human Soldier creature that's still a planeswalker.
+0: Until end of turn, Gideon, Martial Paragon becomes a 5/5 Human Soldier creature with indestructible that's still a planeswalker.
 Prevent all damage that would be dealt to him this turn.